DMLT Course Details, Full Form, Fees, Eligibility, Duration, Syllabus, Admission, College and Career

 Career Opportunities:

-• DMLT qualifies you for primary roles as medical lab technicians.
+- DMLT qualifies you for primary roles as a medical lab technician.
 You will perform routine diagnostic tests in various healthcare settings.

 Salary Potential: